TOMToolkit/tom_hermes/README.md

     ]
 ```

+Add `HERMES_API_URL` to your `settings.py` if you want to point to a hermes instance other than `https://hermes.lco.global`.
+This is the same settings variable that `tom_nonlocalizedevents` uses to make queries to hermes as well.

 `Hermes` is now available as a Broker from the TOM Toolkit Alerts page.
 You may configure and execute your queries as you would any Broker.